wmorgan/dcos-docs/1.7/administration/monitoring/performance-monitoring.md

 **Communication between Marathon and Mesos**

-If healthy, these metric should always be increasing.
+If healthy, these metrics should always be increasing.

 *   `service.mesosphere.marathon.core.launcher.impl.OfferProcessorImpl.incomingOffers` This metric provides the number of offers that Mesos is receiving from Marathon.
 *   `service.mesosphere.marathon.MarathonScheduler.resourceOffers` This [Dropwizard](http://metrics.dropwizard.io/3.1.0/manual/core/) metric measures the number of resource offers that Marathon receives from Mesos.